 A condition for the realisation of metrological traceability is an unbroken chain of comparisons reaching to the SI unit.
 In each phase of the chain, the following is realised:

 The metrological traceability of measurement results is vital for ensuring the reliability of results obtained by accredited laboratories and inspection bodies.
-In order for the traceability requirements of accreditation standards to be applied in a harmonised manner, ILAC (International Laboratory Accreditation Cooperation) has published a policy called ILAC-P10:01/2013 (ILAC Policy on Traceability of Measurement Results).
-FINAS has translated to guide in to Finnish.
+In order for the traceability requirements of accreditation standards to be applied in a harmonised manner, ILAC (International Laboratory Accreditation Cooperation) has published a policy called ILAC P10:07/2020 ILAC Policy on Metrological Traceability of Measurement Results (download pdf)

 Caption: A traceability triangle describes the transfer of traceability from an SI measurement unit to the measuring result.
 In each phase, the measurement uncertainty increases.